iyaniwura/Hackathon2020/README.md

 ## Team Aim:

+* Build a metapopulation model for different regions ** with  quarantine
+  ** withoutquarantine
-Build a metapopulation model for different regions with and without quarantine.
-Use numerical simulation to determine the effect of the intervention strategies on local outbreak prevention and disease control; (Perhaps) BCCDC professionals can determine the most effective and economical  control measures based on this.
-In addition, we aim to develop a visualization tools to aid in model parameter investigation, selection, and outcomes.
+* Use numerical simulation (in Python) to determine the effect different intervention strategies on local outbreak prevention and disease control; (Perhaps) BCCDC professionals can determine the most effective and economical  control measures based on this.
+* Develop a visualization tools to aid in model parameter investigation, selection, and outcomes.
 This tool will also help in investigating the sensitivity of the parameters of the model.

 ## Team Progress: